Unidata/netcdf-java/gradle/README.md

 # NetCDF-Java Gradle Build Docs

+NetCDF-Java utilizes the Gradle build system.
+This document provides an overview of the build system, and focuses on how to build and the run tests associated with the project.
+Currently, netCDF-Java targets Java 11.
+We use the Gradle toolchain feature to set the source compatibility and target level for compilation.
+You will likely be able to run the build with a version of Java other than 11, but because of the toolchain feature, Java version 11 will be downloaded and used for the build and tests if a recognized JDK 11 cannot be found on your system.
+We mostly use the [Eclipse Temurin distribution of OpenJDK](https://adoptium.net/) on our build and tests systems, but do test with a few other vendors occasionally.

 ## Common Gradle Tasks

+* clean the project: `./gradlew clean`
 * build jar files: `./gradlew assemble`
   * jar files located in `build/libs/` directory of each project
 * run toolsUI: `./gradlew toolsui`